AviatrixSystems/terraform-provider-aviatrix/docs/resources/aviatrix_account.md

 * `alicloud_secret_key` - (Optional) Alibaba Cloud Secret Key.
 Required when creating an account for Alibaba Cloud.

 ### Misc.
+-> **NOTE:** On terraform versions 0.12.x, 0.13.x, and 0.14.x, terraform will not detect any changes for the account when the account audit fail warning is given.
+In order to apply changes or set `audit_account = false`, please run `terraform apply -refresh=false`.
 * `audit_account` - (Optional) Specify whether to enable the audit account feature.
 If this feature is enabled, terraform will give a warning if there is an issue with the account credentials.
 Valid values: true, false.
-Default: true. **Note: The warning may still appear for a few hours after fixing the underlying issue.**
+Default: false. **Note: The warning may still appear for a few hours after fixing the underlying issue.**

 -> **NOTE:** Please make sure that the IAM roles/profiles have already been created before running this, if `aws_iam = true`.
 More information on the IAM roles is at https://docs.aviatrix.com/HowTos/iam_policies.html and https://docs.aviatrix.com/HowTos/HowTo_IAM_role.html